Table Of Contents

 In general, storage-optimized instance families are best suited for big data processing clusters, MapReduce workloads, and distributed file systems such as MapR-FS and HDFS.

-6. High Performamce Computing (HPC) Optimized Instances (Hpc6id, Hpc6a)
+6. High-performance computing (HPC) Optimized Instances (Hpc6id, Hpc6a)

 AWS designed HPC instances to deliver the highest price-performance ratio when running HPC workloads at scale.
 Complex simulations and deep learning workloads that require high-performance processors are ideal use cases for HPC instances.

-Hpc6id instances are ideal for data-intensive and memory-bound high-performance computing projects, including finite element analysis (FEA) for crash simulations, structural simulations, and seismic reservoir simulations.
+Hpc6id instances are ideal for data-intensive and memory-bound high-performance computing projects, including finite element analysis (FEA) for crash, structural, and seismic reservoir simulations.
 Only the 32xlarge size is available.

-Hpc6a instances are built for tight-coupled, compute-intensive, and high-performance computing jobs — and cost-efficiently so.
+Hpc6a instances are built for tight-coupled, compute-intensive, and high-performance computing jobs—and cost-efficiently so.
 Such use cases include computational fluid dynamics, weather forecasting, and molecular dynamics.
-AWS also designed them for workloads that benefit from improved network throughput along with packet-rate performance.
+AWS also designed them for workloads that benefit from improved network throughput and packet-rate performance.
 Only the 48xlarge size is available.

 Yet, instance families, types, and generations are not the only factors to consider when considering your Amazon EC2 costs.